bifferos/jellyfin-nas-suspend/README.md

 Check the log path is right for Jellyfin, usually /var/log/jellyfin
+Set idle time and poll interval to something low for testing, then I suggest you raise it to 300 and 30 for production.
+This gives suspend after 5 minutes of idle, and checks every 30 seconds.
-Make sure it works as you want by running first outside
+Make sure it works as you intended by running first outside
 systemd:

 $ make run

-This will allow you to easily see the text output telling you what it's doing.
+This will allow you to see the text output telling you what it's doing without journalctl commands.

 Finally install the systemd service on Jellyfin to start the service and have it run at boot: